Mark Kennedy (musician): 1972: Friends

-1973–76: Burton, McGuire & Kennedy becomes Ayers Rock
+1973–1976: Burton, McGuire & Kennedy becomes Ayers Rock

 Burton, McGuire & Kennedy all left de Castro in June 1973 to form an eponymous trio.
 They added Doyle in August and became Ayers Rock, a jazz fusion, progressive rock group, by September.
 That group's lead single was a cover version of "Lady Montego", which also appeared on their debut album, Big Red Rock (November 1974).

 Also late in 1974 Ayers Rock members, including Kennedy on drums and percussion, were session musicians for solo singer-songwriter, Jim Keays, debut album, The Boy from the Stars.
 Solo singer, Marcia Hines (ex-Daly-Wilson Big Band), provided backing vocals.
 At the January 1975 Sunbury Pop Festival, Keays performed most of the album live, with three Ayers Rock members (Brown, McGuire and Kennedy) joining the ensemble to record, "Nothing Much Left" and "Urantia".
 Ayers Rock also performed at that festival.
 From July to September they promoted Big Red Rock in the United States and Vancouver.
 At the end of that tour they recorded their second album, Beyond (April 1976), in Los Angeles.
-In February 1976 prior to its appearance Kennedy left the group to join Hines' backing band.
+In February 1976 prior to its appearance Kennedy left the group to join Hines's backing band.

-1976–83: Marcia Hines
+1976–1983: Marcia Hines

 Kennedy had worked with Hines since mid-1975 when he was a session drummer on her debut album, Marcia Shines (October 1975).
 While still a member of Ayers Rock, Kennedy had backed Hines on her national tour in October–November 1975.
 He was recorded on her subsequent albums from Shining (November 1976) to Love Sides (May 1983).
 Kennedy and Hines were engaged by November 1976 but did not marry.
-Hines' highest-charting single was "You" (written by Tom Snow), which reached No. 2 on the Kent Music Report singles charts in October 1977.
+Hines's highest-charting single was "You" (written by Tom Snow), which reached No. 2 on the Kent Music Report singles charts in October 1977.
 Her producer-manager, Robie Porter, had put it into his "don't use" pile; Kennedy saw the sheet music in the studio and began arguing the song's worth to Porter.
 Porter subsequently changed his mind about it.
-Aside from musical assistance Kennedy also designed Hines' performance costumes.
+Aside from musical assistance Kennedy also designed Hines's performance costumes.

 Outside of his work for Hines, Kennedy also rejoined McGuire and Parkinson in early 1978 in the Southern Star Band, with Frank Esler-Smith on keyboards (ex-Marcia Hines Band) and Jim Gannon on guitar (ex-Black Widow, Yellow Dog).
 Soon after Gannon was replaced by Tommy Emmanuel on guitar.
 Southern Star Band issued an album, I'll Be Around, in February 1979 which provided "slick, funky jazz over an R&B foundation" and four singles.
 Kennedy and McGuire co-produced the album at ATA Sound Studios, Sydney.
 Only the title track, a cover version of The Spinners' song, reached the Kent Music Report's top 40 – peaking at No. 22 in March.
 In October 1981 Kennedy provided drums and percussion for Toivo Pilt's (ex-Sebastian Hardie, Windchase) score of a documentary film, Spirit of the Maya.
 His percussion work is used on Duran Duran's third studio album, Seven and the Ragged Tiger (November 1983).